rgaveiga/optionlab/README.md

 out = st.run()
 ```

-This method returns an `Outputs` object with the following structure:
+In both cases, `out` contains an `Outputs` object with the following structure:

 ---